tboschi/SuperHK/README.md

 * the beam sample;
 * the atmospheric sample;
 * the beam and atmospheric samples together.
-Next, the true and fitted neutrino mass hirerachy should be chosen and whether or not fit the systematic errors.
+Next, the true and fitted neutrino mass hierarchy should be chosen and whether or not fit the systematic errors.
 The systematic files should be provided in any case.
-A new folder in the analysis directory should be created whenever the samples or the sys- tematic models are changed.
+A new directory in the analysis directory should be created whenever the samples or the systematic models are changed.
 For example,
 ```
 mkdir errorstudy/first_run
 ```
-Then, a sub folder containing the systematic files should be created (or copied) in this new directory.
+Then, a sub directory containing the systematic files should be created (or copied) in this new directory.
 The nominal T2K 2018 systematic model is found under ```errorstudy/0```, therefore
 ```
 cp -r errorstudy /0/systematics errorstudy/first_run